Ankitarajpurohit/Retail-Sales-Performance-Analysis-using-SQL/README.md

-# Retail Sales Performance Analysis using SQL
+# Retail Sales Performance Analysis | SQL

 # Project Overview

 This project analyzes the **Sample Superstore dataset** using SQL to uncover business insights related to sales performance, profitability, customer behavior, product performance, regional trends, and time-based sales patterns.
 The objective of this project is to demonstrate how SQL can be used to transform raw sales data into meaningful business insights that support data-driven decision-making.

+# Project Highlights

+- Analyzed 9,994 retail transactions.
+- Solved 20+ business problems using SQL.
+- Used CTEs, Window Functions, Subqueries, CASE statements, and Date Functions.
+- Built queries to identify sales trends, customer segments, and product profitability.

 # Business Objectives